davydocsurg/md-sample/README.md

 ## Getting Started

 The LinkedIn API uses [OAuth 2.0](https://oauth.net/2) for user authorization and API authentication.
 Applications must be authorized and authenticated before they can fetch data from LinkedIn or get access to member data.
-Most permissions and partner programs require explicit approval from LinkedIn.
+Most permissions and partner programs require an explicit approval from LinkedIn.
 Open Permissions are the only permissions that are available to all developers without special approval.
-You can find the complete guide on how access LinkedIn APIs [here](https://docs.microsoft.com/en-us/linkedin/shared/authentication/getting-access?view=li-lms-2022-07).
+You can find the complete guide on how to access LinkedIn APIs [here](https://docs.microsoft.com/en-us/linkedin/shared/authentication/getting-access?view=li-lms-2022-07).

 The **LinkedIn Jobs API** allows authorized third parties such as clients, ATS systems, and job distributors to post jobs directly to LinkedIn on behalf of customers.
 This article provides instructions for integrating with LinkedIn's Jobs API.

 The link below will take you to LinkedIn's Postman's workspace.
-Select the workspace with the name  `LinkedIn Talent Solutions`, you will find the `Job Posting` API collection in it.
+Select the workspace with the name  `LinkedIn Talent Solutions, you will find the `Job Posting` API collection in it.

 [**LinkedIn Postman workspace**](https://www.postman.com/linkedin-developer-apis?tab=workspaces)

 ### Legal Requirements

 #### Note:
 - The use of these APIs is restricted to those developers approved by LinkedIn.
-Please reach out to your LinkedIn Relationship Manager or Business Development contact as you will need to meet certain criteria and sign an API agreement with data restrictions in order to use this integration.
+Please reach out to your LinkedIn Relationship Manager or Business Development contact as you will need to meet certain criteria and sign an API agreement with data restrictions to use this integration.
 - Complete the [LinkedIn Talent Solutions Partner Request Form](https://business.linkedin.com/talent-solutions/ats-partners/partner-application) if you are not yet a LinkedIn Talent Solutions Partner.

 <br/>